EvoHull/Tapirs/docs/How-To-Guide/setup.md

 `kraken2-build --build --minimizer-spaces 1 --kmer-len 31 --db fish_kraken --threads 6`
 it is important to have some minimizer-spaces in lmers, having 1 makes for more accurate taxonomic assignment.
 Having kmer same length as lmer for shorter reads makes for more accurate taxonomic assignment

-`fish_kraken` and `12s_verts.fasta` our our experiment-specific names for our data, you will choose different names.
+`fish_kraken` and `12s_verts.fasta` are our experiment-specific names for our data, you will choose different names.

 See the [Kraken Tutorial](../Tutorials/kraken_tutorial.md) and the [Kraken2 manual](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual) for information on building Kraken databases.